All Products

 Registered cluster

 Only registered clusters whose nodes are all Alibaba Cloud Elastic Compute Service (ECS) instances can use the disk snapshot feature.
 Check whether the related permissions are granted when you install the CSI storage plug-in.
-For more information, see Step 1: Grant a RAM user the permissions to manage the CSI plug-in.
+For more information, see Configure RAM permissions for the CSI component.

 Cause 3 and solution: Storage volumes other than disk volumes are used

-In migrate-controller 1.7.7 and later versions, backups of disk volumes can be restored across regions.
+The migrate-controller component of the backup center supports cross-region restoration for backups of disk volumes in versions 1.7.7 and later.
 Backups of other volume types cannot be restored across regions.
 If you are using a storage service that supports Internet access, such as OSS, you can create a statically provisioned PV and PVC and then restore the application.
-For more information, see Mount a statically provisioned ossfs 1.0 volume.
+For more information, see Use an ossfs 1.0 statically provisioned volume.

 Issue

-The status of the backup task is Failed and the "backup already exists in OSS bucket" error is returned.
+The status of the backup job is Failed and the "backup already exists in OSS bucket" error is returned.

 Cause